-(1) Students wishing to vary an enrolment program must make application on the form available from the appropriate Course Authority.

-(2) Students withdrawing from courses (and see also information about withdrawal from subjects below) are required to notify the Registrar in writing.
-In some cases such students will be entitled to fee refunds (see below).
+- (1) Students wishing to vary an enrolment program must make application on the Variation of Enrolment form available from the appropriate Course Authority and the Student Enquiry Counter. - (2) Students withdrawing from courses (and see also information about withdrawal from subjects below) are required to notify the Registrar in writing or complete the withdrawal form available from the Student Enquiry Counter.
+In some cases such students will be entitled to fee refunds (see (5) below).